 -

-Taking Preferences Seriously: A Liberal Theory of International Politics (Andrew Moravcsik, 1997)
+Moravcsik 1997_Taking Preferences Seriously: A Liberal Theory of International Politics

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.